Teleri Bevan

-Welsh broadcaster and author Teleri Bevan (1931–2020; aged 88) was the founding editor of BBC Radio Wales.
+Welsh broadcaster and author Teleri Bevan (1931–2020; aged 89) was the founding editor of BBC Radio Wales.
 She was also the author of three nonfiction books including Esmé: Guardian of Snowdonia (2014), a biography of Welsh conservationist Esmé Kirby.

 Early life and education

 Bevan was born near Aberystwyth in Wales in 1931.
 She later studied at Bangor University in Bangor, Wales.

 Career

 Journalism

 Bevan began working for the BBC in 1955, where she acted as a presenter, producer, and editor.
 In 1978, Bevan was named the first editor of BBC Radio Wales.
-Her appointment to the role was a source of controversy, with some criticizing her decision to cancel the popular program Good Morning Wales and replace it with a new morning program titled AM.
+Her appointment to the role was a source of controversy, with some criticizing her decision to cancel the popular programme Good Morning Wales and replace it with a new morning programme titled AM.
 However, Bevan eventually increased in popularity.

-In 1981, Bevan became the deputy head of programs, and in 1985, she became the head of programs for BBC Wales.
+In 1981, Bevan became the deputy head of programmes, and in 1985, she became the head of programmes for BBC Wales.

 Throughout her career, Bevan interviewed a wide variety of influential people, including Tom Jones and Indira Gandhi.